bacalhau-project/bacalhau/docs/examples/molecular-dynamics/Coreset/index.md

 ---
 sidebar_label: Coresets On Bacalhau
 sidebar_position: 2
 ---
 # Coresets On Bacalhau

 [![stars - badge-generator](https://img.shields.io/github/stars/bacalhau-project/bacalhau?style=social)](https://github.com/bacalhau-project/bacalhau)

 [Coreset ](https://arxiv.org/abs/2011.09384)is a data subsetting method.
 Since the uncompressed datasets can get very large when compressed, it becomes much harder to train them as training time increases with the dataset size.
-To reduce the training time to save costs we use the coreset method the coreset method can also be applied to other datasets.
+To reduce the training time to save costs we use the coreset method; the coreset method can also be applied to other datasets.
 In this case, we use the coreset method which can lead to a fast speed in solving the k-means problem among the big data with high accuracy in the meantime.

 We construct a small coreset for arbitrary shapes of numerical data with a decent time cost.
 The implementation was mainly based on the coreset construction algorithm that was proposed by Braverman et al. (SODA 2021).